 Roy lived in Thailand for some 25 years (he can speak some Thai) – initially for education (studying in Chiang Mai), later to work for Abercrombie & Kent – helping organize and lead premium tours in remote parts of China.
 Ultimately, he built his own app-based production and video game company, MovieSeer Limited and was based in Bangkok.
 After Roy sold his company – he began to think about returning to live in the USA.

 In 2011 when Roy was considering leaving Thailand Jane spoke to him about a new venture she was interested in – starting a small wine label.
-The timing was ideal – Roy moved back to California in 2013 and started a new career – in the wine business.
+The timing was ideal as Roy moved back to California in 2013 and started a new career in the wine business.
 He began taking extension wine business courses from UC Davis and more hands-on wine making and viticulture classes from Napa College.
-When he and Jane were ready to start producing wine, Roy began cold calling a variety of notable winemakers in the valley – and ultimately his persistence and the uniqueness of their site in part helped convince Thomas Brown to become their winemaker.
+When he and Jane were ready to start producing wine, Roy began cold calling a variety of notable winemakers in the valley; ultimately his persistence and the uniqueness of their site in part helped convince Thomas Brown to become their winemaker.
 It was also helpful that Jane already enjoyed wines made by Thomas.

 Select Wines